Chocolate Monster Cookies

 - In a large bowl, cream butter and sugars.
 Beat in eggs and vanilla.
 Combine the flour, baking powder, baking soda and salt; gradually add to creamed mixture and mix well.
 Stir in the cornflakes, oats and coconut.
 (It may be necessary to transfer to a larger bowl to stir in the cornflakes, oats and coconut.)
 Stir in chocolate chips and nuts.

-- Unwrap dough; cut into 1/2-in. slices.
-Place 3 in. apart on ungreased baking sheets.
+- To bake, place dough portions 3 in. apart on ungreased baking sheets; let stand at room temperature 30 minutes before baking.
 Bake at 350° for 13-15 minutes or until edges are browned.
 Remove to wire racks to cool.
-Yield: 7-1/2 dozen.